4.) Truth 4: Bradley

 She looks at you.

-He went up to get the ball or whatever– you pause– and when he came back down the branch snapped.
+He went up to get the ball, you pause.
+And when he came back down the branch snapped.

 Terrible, she says.